In Another Recession, It Could Be Tough For Washington To Boost The Economy

 Since the Fed started raising it again, that interest rate has only gained so much altitude.

-"Right now, the interest rate that they control is at two and a half percent, so that just indicates how little cushion room they have to maneuver here," Zandi said.
+"Right now, the interest rate that they control is at 2 1/2 percent, so that just indicates how little cushion room they have to maneuver here," Zandi said.

 This isn't the only tool in the Fed's toolbox, of course.
-After the last recession, the central bank also bought up huge amounts of assets, like treasury bonds, in a policy known as quantitative easing (which came to be known by the shorthand "printing money").
+After the last recession, the central bank also bought up huge amounts of assets, like Treasury bonds, in a policy known as quantitative easing (which came to be known by the shorthand "printing money").

 The problem, however, is that quantitative easing similarly has limited room to help right now.